2. Develop the Right Application Strategy in Your Essays

 I'm sure you're wondering about this one.
 After, "What do you score on the GMAT?" it's the question I'm asked most frequently: "What's the easiest work background from which to apply?"

 In my experience, the easiest background from which to apply is nonprofit, in part because very few people from nonprofit firms apply to top business schools.
 B-school has a reputation for being a very competitive place, and competition isn't part of the culture of the average nonprofit corporation.
-So I regularly see people with very modest GMAT scores get accepted by top B-schools because those schools are trying to broaden the perspective of their classes and, at the same time, promote what is becoming an increasingly important business sector.
-A number of schools have even developed substantial nonprofit curricula to address the needs of managers in that sector.
+So I regularly see people with very modest GMAT scores get accepted by top-tier business schools because those schools are trying to broaden the perspective of their classes and, at the same time, promote an increasingly important business sector.
+A number of schools have even developed substantial curricula to address the needs of nonprofit leaders.

 So, for what it's worth, that's what I've seen with nonprofit applicants.
 But I've also seen a fair number of people from government and military backgrounds who get into top programs even though their GMAT scores are pretty modest (below their schools' median 80 percent range).
 Again, I think these people add depth to a class, and admitting them allows business schools to reach into important public-sector organizations to influence the ways in which they are run.